Howard K. Stern: Paternity dispute

-Prosecution for conspiracy
+Prosecution for conspiracy and judgment of acquittal

 On March 13, 2009, the California Attorney General and Los Angeles County District Attorney announced that they would be charging Stern, Dr. Sandeep Kapoor and Dr. Khristine Eroshevich of conspiring to "commit the crimes of prescribing, administering and dispensing controlled substances to an addict."
 They were not accused of causing Smith's death in 2007.

 The trial began August 4, 2010, in Los Angeles.
 Stern, Dr. Eroshevich, and Dr. Sandeep Kapoor pleaded not guilty.

 On October 28, 2010, Stern and Dr. Eroshevich were found guilty, but Kapoor was acquitted.